ITHelpDec/CPP-Concurrency-in-Action/Chapter 05 - The C++ memory model and operations on atomic types/README.md

 [atomic_bool.cpp](atomic_bool.cpp)

 #
+### The "compare-exchange" principle
+The cornerstone of programming with atomic types.

+A bit of waffle followed by the introduction of two member functions:
+* `.compare_exchange_weak()`
+* `.compare_exchange_strong()`

+#
+### Spurious failure
+Spurious failure is when a function fails; not because of values of the variable, but because of timing.

+> _"Because `.compare_exchange_weak()` can fail spuriously, it must typically be used in a loop:"_ - pg.
+135

+> _"A failed compare-exchange doesn’t do a store, so it can’t have `std::memory_order_release` or `std::memory_order_acq_rel` semantics"_ – pg.
+136

+> _"You also can’t supply stricter memory ordering for failure than for success;...if you don’t specify an ordering for failure, it’s assumed to be the same as that for success"_ – pg.
+136

+We're falling victim to "feature dumping" in these couple of pages, with a lot of waffle and very little substance - yet to see these functions applied to something useful / relevant.

+#
+### Locking
+`std::atomic<bool>` may not be lock-free.

+#
 ### ...work in progress
 #
 ### If you've found anything from this repo useful, please consider contributing towards the only thing that makes it all possible – my unhealthy relationship with 90+ SCA score coffee beans.